 Foodie wares abound in Skippack: Le Butler’s Pantry extensive gourmet kitchen supplies; Miss Riddle’s Candy Shop new-school and old-school confections; the Village Wine Cellar vintages from the local Crossing Vineyards and Winery ; the gourmet items at the Land of Olive Oils, Balsamics & More ; and The Grand Fromage exquisite cheeses—some of which are local, condiments and other makings for a Perkiomen picnic.
 Fashionistas adore Timeless Styles well-curated selection of vintage and new clothing and accessories and The Skippack Hope Chest new and gently used designer apparel, jewelry, handbags and accessories.
 In addition to the many antiques and vintage shops around town, there are monthly Trash to Treasure sales held one Saturday a month from spring through fall.

-Hardly a week goes by in Skippack without a special event, whether it’s the Car Show (June), the Village Carnival (July) or the Winetober Fest (October).
+Hardly a week goes by in Skippack without a special event, whether it’s the Village Carnival (May) ,the Car Show (June) or the Winetober Fest (October).
 October’s Skippack Days is the biggest event weekend on the calendar as the town makes way for crafts, jewelry, art and other vendors, as well as music and family activities.
 Local businesses offer specials on First Fridays, held from April through October, which celebrate local art and music with activity spilling out onto porches and sidewalks.

 The best way to reach Skippack is by car.
 Parking is free in lots throughout town, except during special events.